CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-share.md

 ## Share ID

 With SD Connect, you can share folders across different CSC projects.
 This is done by using Share ID, a unique 32-digit code associated with a CSC project.
-You can share a folder with multiple CSC projects and use different permission levels. (screenshot)
+You can share a folder with multiple CSC projects and use different permission levels.

 You need to know the Share ID of the **recipient** CSC project.
 The recipient can copy the Share ID from the SD Connect user interface (the recipient should select correct CSC project from the top left corner, then click **Copy Share ID** next to the project number) and provide it to you via email.

-## Permissions and example use cases
+## Permission levels and example use cases

 Permission levels are Share via Desktop only, Make a copy and Manage.
 Please read about example use cases which demonstrate how the different permissions can be applied based on specific collaboration requirements and data sharing needs.